linuxmint/slick-greeter/README.md

 - Users can create and modify /etc/lightdm/slick-greeter.conf, settings in this files take priority and overwrite dconf settings.

 A configuration tool is available at https://github.com/linuxmint/lightdm-settings

+# Features

+- Slick-Greeter is cross-distribution and should work pretty much anywhere.
+- All panel applets are embedded.
+No external indicators are launched or loaded by the greeter.
+- No settings daemon are launched or loaded by the greeter.
+- This greeter supports HiDPI.
+- Sessions are validated.
+If a default/chosen session isn't present on the system, the greeter scans for known sessions in /usr/share/xsessions and replaces the invalid session choice with a valid session.
+- You can take a screenshot by pressing PrintScrn.
+The screenshot is saved in /var/lib/lightdm/Screenshot.png.

+# Credit

+- Slick Greeter started as a fork of Unity Greeter 16.04.2, a greeter developed for Ubuntu by Canonical, which used indicators and unity-settings-daemon.